Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 How good is the screen?

-In our configuration installed 14-inchIPS-display with a resolution of 1920 × 1080 and a matte anti-reflective coating.
+In our configuration it is installed 14-inchIPS display with a resolution of 1920x1080 and matte anti-glare coating.
 There are configurations with a touch screen and a resolution of 2560x1440.
-Although it seems to me, the “classic” matte FullHD is the best option for such an ultraportable laptop.
-Visually, the screen is not bad, with good viewing angles, but the brightness and saturation are not amazing.
+Although it seems to me &#8220;classic&#8221; Matte FullHD is the best option for an ultraportable laptop like this.
+Visually, the screen is not bad, with good viewing angles, but its brightness and saturation are not amazing.

 </ img>